ddiLab/CommunitySensing/Introduction_to_Pi/Setting_Up_A_Raspberry_Pi.md

 # Shut down the Raspberry Pi

 If you just pull the plug to turn off the power, this can cause problems with the SD card and file system.
-And the mess on the moemry card will not be claned up refularly.
+And the mess on the memory card will not be cleaned up regularly.

 To shut down the Raspberry Pi properly,